microsoft/reactxp/docs/docs/components/button.md

 // Should be focused when the component is mounted, see also View's arbitrateFocus
 // property.
-// WARNING: autoFocus=true means that this Button's focus() method will be called,
+// WARNING: autoFocus=true means that this Button's requestFocus() method will be
-// however calling focus() might have no effect (for example the button is disabled),
+// called, however calling requestFocus() might have no effect (for example the
-// the application has to handle this either while setting this property or in the
+// button is disabled), the application has to handle this either while setting
-// FocusArbitrator callback.
+// this property or in the View's FocusArbitrator callback.
 autoFocus: boolean = false;

 // Called when VoiceOver is on and the user double tapped to